KAIST-AILab/DSTC10-SIMMC/teststd_data/README.md

   --model_dir=<YOUR MODEL CHECKPOINTS>
 ```

-Disambiguation file, `teststd_disambiguation_for_inference.json` containes just the information about dialogue index and the turn number.
+Disambiguation file, `teststd_disambiguation_for_inference.json` contains just the information about dialogue index and the turn number.

 ### **(Subtask 2 & 3 & 4-a) MM Coreference Resolution & MM-DST & Response Generation Task**